 She jumped up to go to the loo and I followed suit when she was done, cleaning myself off and flushing the condom.
 She was under the covers when I returned.
 I joined her.
 On my back with my left arm around her as her head was on my chest.
 Which is when she asked if it was “a mistake.”

 “In me.
 Now.”
-I hadn’t intended it as foreplay.
-I just loved the feel of her graceful reacting to my touch.
+I had not intended it as foreplay.
+I just loved the feel of her graceful reaction to my touch.
 But now she was an animal.
 I jumped up to put another condom on.
 I was about to mount her when she said, “Oh no, cowboy.
 On your back.”

 As soon as I was, she straddled me, facing me and lowering her pussy onto my dick.
 “This is what the Americans call ‘cowgirl style.’”
 Then she was pounding me.
 She was drenched and I was hard and she rode me.
 God did she ride me.
 She kept those almond eyes on me, her hands on either side of my chest.
 Mine gripped her waist.
 Had my eyes been closed I might have been able to hold out for longer.
 But the sight of her taking me as she was, her hair flailing around, sweat on her forehead and streaming between her tits.
 When she began shaking, she shouted, “Come for me Brit boy.”
 And I did as she rode me to her second orgasm of the afternoon.